ricniew/deploy-openldap-on-ocp/README.md

     |openldap-template.yaml  | create Openldap app and use storage class <BR> provided or default storage | matthias.jung@de.ibm.com |
     |openldapadmin-template.yaml  | create OpenldapAdmin app | matthias.jung@de.ibm.com |

      Thus, after deploy script ended, you will find new yaml files (without "template" string).
 Those are the files which actually were used for deployment.
-There will also one new yaml which is used to modify the automatically generated nodeport.
+There will be also one new yaml file, which is used to modify the automatically generated nodeport (via _oc expose ... --nodeport ..._).

     | Before | After |
     | ------ | ----- |